Are you scared to list your home for sale because you don’t know where you would go if it sells before you find a new home?

 You should be moving forward with all preparation steps involved in listing your home for sale.
 Again, whichever step you take first will depend on your circumstances but it’s critically important to get yourself completely ready on both sides!

-In addition, when buyers buy a home off-market they are usually more excited about it since its less likely to be a bidding war situation, so they tend to be more willing to give the seller the time they need to find the house they want before leaving.
+In addition, when buyers buy a home off-market they are usually more excited about it since its less likely to be a bidding war situation, so they tend to be more willing to close at the seller’s discretion in order to give the seller the time they need to find the house they want before leaving.
 This is the part that is often extremely beneficial to a seller who still hasn’t found the home they want.

 There are several ways to protect yourself to be sure that you can live in your home until you find the house you want.
 Below is a list of methods:

 - Disclosing in MLS- You can put a disclosure in MLS that says, “Sale Is Subject to Seller Finding Suitable Housing”.
 This means just what it says; the seller will not go through with the sale until they find what they want.
-This was frowned upon by buyer’s years ago but now it is much more accepted due to the low inventory.
+This was frowned upon by buyer’s years ago but now it is much more accepted due to the low inventory that we saw over the past few years.
 If a deal was made under these terms, this language would also make its way into the Purchase and Sales agreement.

 - Delayed Closing Date- Another method that gives the seller plenty of time to find a new home is to make the closing date as far out as possible.
-Sometimes buyers and sellers will agree to as much as 5-6 months to close.
+Sometimes buyers and sellers will agree to as much as a 4-month close.
 The normal timeframe is more like 2-3 months, but if a seller really needs the time to find what they want and the buyer is willing to wait, then there is nothing stopping anyone from agreeing to a longer timeframe.